Film (FILM)

 This course focuses on mastery of advanced elements of narrative motion picture lighting.
 The course covers the visual and emotional qualities of light, how to apply different approaches and employ a variety of equipment and tools in lighting for character, commercial/corporate, and narrative scenes.
 The course examines and provides students on-set experience in the role of the lighting director, gaffer, and other crew positions.

-Prerequisites: CMS 3410 and FILM 3155
+Prerequisites: (CMS 3410 or FILM 3410) and FILM 3155

 FILM 4440.
 Advanced Visual Effects (3)